urbit/developers.urbit.org/content/reference/hoon/rune/cen.md

 `%~` is the general case of a function call, `%-`.
 In both, we replace the sample (`+6`) of a core.
 In `%-` the core is a gate and the `$` arm is evaluated.
 In `%~` the core is a door and any arm may be evaluated.
 You must identify the arm to be run: `%~(arm door arg)`.

+Note also that `p` is a wing and can therefore be `.`, as in `~(. door sample)`.
+This little idiom lets you load your sample into the door once instead of over and over.

 See also [`|_`](/reference/hoon/rune/bar#_-barcab).

 #### Examples